KQKQ-FM: Hot adult contemporary (2017–present)

 In October 2018, morning hosts Pat Safford and Jill Thomas were replaced by Matt Tompkins and Nikki Oswald.
 In January 2020, Tompkins would be moved to sister station KOOO to host mornings there, and would be replaced with Laura Blenkush, who hosted afternoons on KQKQ, with Oswald remaining as co-host.
 In July 2021, Blenkush left the station; two months later, Jason Spicoli, formerly of KIWR, would join the morning show.
+In December 2023, Oswald left the morning show, and was replaced by Meg Rieder in January 2024.